hhwhhw204/CDVAR/README.md

 ```
 obtain cancer context features using multiprocessing.

-The features required for training are the truncated protein representation, truncated DNA sequence, and cancer features
+The features required for training are the truncated protein representation, truncated DNA sequence, and cancer features.

 ### Train